 I believe that more funding should be allocated to our local government for schools to help ensure equity in education.

-No one should have to decide between providing or raising their children.
+families.
+No one should have to decide

 As a School Board member my eyes were open to the large stack of contracts that were declined by new teachers.